Everlasting Kingdom: Unraveling the Bible’s Secrets

 The “White Throne” Judgment

 There are only two verses in the Bible that mention “the books were opened”.
-Here they are.
-The context of the Daniel account is clearly that of the end of this age and Judgment Day.
+Here they are in context.
+Daniel’s account is clearly that of the end of this age and Judgment Day.

 It is apparent that the Revelation account is the same event.
 The Everlasting Kingdom is only set up once:

 Revelation 20:10-15 The Accuser who seduced them was thrown into the lake of fire and sulfur where the predatory beast and the false prophet were thrown.
-They’ll be tormented day and night for a period of time, an age [6].
-11 Then I saw a ‘large’ white throne, and the One who was sitting on it.
-The earth and sky fled for safety [7], and their location [or place] wasn’t found.
-12 I saw the dead, those of lower status [small] and the highly esteemed [great] standing in front of the throne, and the small books were opened [8], including the small Book of Life.
-The dead were judged by the things that were written in the small books, based on what they had done [their ‘works’].
-13 The sea gave up the dead who were in it, and death and Sheol gave up the dead in them.
+They’ll be tormented day and night for a period of time, an age.
+11 Then I saw a 'large' white throne, and the One who was sitting on it.
+The earth and sky fled for safety [7], but their location [or place] wasn’t known.
+12 I saw the dead, those of lower status [small] and the highly esteemed [great] standing in front of the throne, and the books were opened [8], including the Book of Life.
+The dead were judged by the 'records' in the books based on what they had done [their ‘works’].
+13 The sea gave up the dead who were in it, and death and sheol gave up the dead in them.
 Everyone was judged based on what they had done [their ‘works’].
-14 Death and Sheol [Ar/Heb meaning grave] were thrown into the lake of fire.
-[9] The second death is the lake of fire.
-15 If after a thoro search, anyone’s name wasn’t found written in the Book of Life, they were thrown into the lake of fire.
+14 Death and Sheol [9] [Ar/Heb meaning grave] were thrown into the lake of fire.
+The second death is the lake of fire.
+15 If after a thoro search, anyone’s name wasn’t found written in the Book of Life was thrown into the lake of fire.

 So if during the time of the resurrections your name is still found in “the Book of Life that was written from the creation of the world”, you win!